If you have frequent headaches or eye fatigue, or feel like you have to squint to make text readable, you may need new eyeglasses.

 If you find yourself squinting at your computer monitor, smartphone or other digital devices, you may be experiencing computer vision syndrome (also called digital eye strain).

-Consider wearing computer glasses: They help focus your intermediate vision and they’re designed to filter blue light, which may help improve visual comfort.
+Consider trying computer glasses: They can help focus your intermediate vision and they’re often designed to filter blue-violet light, which may help some people with visual comfort.
 When you wear computer glasses, the objects on your screen should be clearer.
 If you are still experiencing issues, try practicing the 20-20-20 rule: Every 20 minutes, look at something 20 feet away for 20 seconds.

 4. Double vision

-If your eye doctor says you have crossed eyes, your treatment probably will come in the form of a new pair of glasses, prescribed with more prismatic power than your current pair.
+If you have strabismus, you may be prescribed a new pair of glasses with more prismatic power than your current pair.

 5. Lens damage